LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 When in Ouchijuku, be sure to try Takato soba (buckwheat noodles), or negi soba (green onion soba.)
 It is a soba dish that comes with a whole stalk of green onion.

-You can try this dish at several restaurants at Ouchijuku, but Ouchijuku Misawaya (shown above) was the first place to offer it.
-To eat it, use the green onion instead of chopsticks to scoop up the fragrant noodles in the chilled dashi broth.
+You can try this dish at several restaurants at Ouchijuku, but Ouchijuku Misawaya (shown above) was the original shop that began serving it.
+When eating this dish, you use the green onion instead of chopsticks to scoop up the fragrant noodles in the chilled dashi broth.
 The green onion is fresh, so you can eat it if you wish, but it can be a little spicy.

 On a sunny day, you can sit outside and enjoy a refreshing bowl under the warm sun.